xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 filter\_index)

 Init\_filename   Specifies the suggested filename for saving.
-If omitted, the active workbook\'s name is used, as returned by the GET.DOCUMENT(1) function.
+If omitted, the active workbook's name is used, as returned by the GET.DOCUMENT(1) function.

 Title    Specifies the default window title on Microsoft Excel for Windows.
 For Microsoft Excel for the Macintosh, title specifies the prompt string.
-If omitted, \"File Save As\" will be used for Microsoft Excel for Windows, and \"Save As:\" For Microsoft Excel for the Macintosh.
+If omitted, "File Save As" will be used for Microsoft Excel for Windows, and "Save As:" For Microsoft Excel for the Macintosh.

 Button\_text    is the text used for the save button in the dialog.
-If omitted, \"Save\" will be used as the default.
+If omitted, "Save" will be used as the default.
 This argument is ignored on the Microsoft Excel for Windows.

 File\_filter    is the file filtering criteria to use, as text.
-For Microsoft Excel for Windows, file\_filter consists of two parts, a descriptive phrase denoting the file type followed by a comma and then the MS-DOS wildcard file filter specification, as in \"Text Files (\*.TXT), \*.TXT, Add-in Files (\*.XLA), \*.XLA\".
+For Microsoft Excel for Windows, file\_filter consists of two parts, a descriptive phrase denoting the file type followed by a comma and then the MS-DOS wildcard file filter specification, as in "Text Files (\*.TXT), \*.TXT, Add-in Files (\*.XLA), \*.XLA".
 Groups of filter specifications are also separated by commas.
 Each separate pair is listed in the file type drop-down list box.
 File\_filter can include an asterisk (\*) to represent any sequence of characters and a question mark (?) to represent any single character.
-For Microsoft Excel for the Macintosh, file\_filter consists of file type codes separated by commas, as in \"TEXT,XLA,XLS4\".
+For Microsoft Excel for the Macintosh, file\_filter consists of file type codes separated by commas, as in "TEXT,XLA,XLS4".
 Spaces are significant and should not be inserted before or after the comma separators unless they are part of the file type code.

 Filter\_index    specifies the index number of the default file filtering criteria from 1 to the number of filters specified in